Skip to content

 Note

-Before you start the integration, make sure your account is eligible for Klarna by navigating to your Payment methods settings.
+Before you start the integration, make sure your account is eligible for Klarna by reviewing your Payment methods settings.

 Create a PaymentIntent